Kurosinho/flaskProject/README.md

 ### **TODO:**
 - Create an API for Pokemon management
+- Add front-end support for the API
+- Create an API for Users, Roles
+- Make sure that it works with DB relations
-- Create seperate views for user and admin permissions
+- Create separate views for user and admin permissions
 - Add KDC support
 - Containerize the whole thing